mattKipper/site/posts/emmc-wipe.md

 virtual memory works.
 With virtual memory, processes (the end-users of the memory) have no idea how a specific virtual address maps to the underlying physical memory.
 Similarly, with an eMMC, the filesystem and block driver (the end-users of the memory) have no idea how a specific offset from the start of the eMMC maps to its underlying flash memory.
-The eMMC standard refers to memory not currently mapped to the public address space as the _unmapped host address range_.

-The eMMC standard (more on that later) gives some terminology to help with this.
+The eMMC standard (more on that later) provides some terminology to help with this.

 * The sections of flash memory that are currently mapped to an address and can be accessed externally make up the **Mapped Host Address Space**.